UV Curing 101

 When to Pretreat

 The UV inks are not as resilient as the solvent based inks.
-In the event the product will be used repeatedly, Systematic Automation heavily recommends pretreatment, which can range from flame, plasma and Pyrosil.
+In the event the product will be used repeatedly, Systematic Automation heavily recommends pretreatment, which can range from flame, plasma and Fierosil.
 To determine if you need to pretreat an item, you can conduct a dyne test or a cross scratch test.

 Cross Scratch Test: A cross scratch test is simple, and only requires a blade.
 You will know an image will not stand the test of time if a blade is pressed against it and scratches it off.
 You might even be able to remove the ink using your fingernail.